 - Decision-making: As a portfolio manager, you’ll recommend whether an asset should be bought, held, or sold.
 You should be comfortable in the investment decisions you make.

-- Math literacy: From the Sharpe ratio to capital asset pricing model, you’ll use various math skills to evaluate potential investments.
+- Math literacy: From the Sharpe ratio to capital asset pricing model, you’ll use various math skills as a portfolio manager to evaluate potential investments.

 - Tech savviness: You may use various application softwares to analyze investment data.
 Beyond spreadsheet software like Microsoft Excel, O*NET OnLine notes that portfolio managers may also use accounting, data analysis, or charting software.